Search

 Brad Pitt would ‘make a great me’

 “It’s those film people, like that bloke who played Johnny Cash.
 It was fucking ridiculous, wasn’t it?
-They may as well have got the bloke who plays Batman.”
-Adding: “Get in the guy out of Fight Club.
+They may as well have gotten the bloke who plays Batman.”
+He added, “Get in the guy out of Fight Club.
 He’d make a great me.”

-Sam Riley later went on to play Ian Curtis in the 2007 movie Control.
+Later, Sam Riley took on the role of Ian Curtis in the 2007 film Control.

-Elsewhere in the interview, Smith suggests that England manager Roy Hodgson should select players from the lower leagues to play for their country as they are more prepared to fight for success than “superstar” players such as Rio Ferdinand.
+Further in the interview, Smith proposed that England manager Roy Hodgson should choose players from lower leagues since they are more eager to fight for success compared to “superstar” players like Rio Ferdinand.

-“I’d only have three Premiership players and the rest from down the lower leagues.
-They’d want to play for England, rather than this lot who don’t particularly seem to want to,” Smith argues.
+“I’d only include three Premiership players and fill the rest with those from lower leagues.
+They’d actually want to play for England, unlike this lot who don’t seem particularly interested,” Smith argued.

-“Why don’t they have the bleeding defender from Tranmere or summat from the top of the bleeding third division?
-They should have the backline of Blackpool, they wouldn’t let anybody through because they’re used to it, aren’t they?
-They’re not bloody superstar defenders like Rio Ferdinand but they’re used to stopping superior opposition.”
+“Why don’t they select the bleeding defender from Tranmere or someone at the top of the bleeding third division?
+They should have the backline of Blackpool; they wouldn’t let anybody through because they’re used to it, aren’t they?
+They’re not bloody superstar defenders like Rio Ferdinand, but they’re accustomed to handling superior opposition.”

-Mark E. Smith hit the headlines earlier this year after labelling Mumford & Sons a ‘mongoloid Irish folk band’.
+Earlier this year, Mark E. Smith made headlines after referring to Mumford & Sons as a ‘mongoloid Irish folk band’.

 by Wallace McTavish